 From underground clubs to weekly nights, if you’re looking for some live jazz music in Leeds, these are the very best venues you’ll find.

 Leeds has one of the best jazz music scenes in the UK, with an abundance of quality venues for you to experience it live.
-See amazing local talent in cool city centre bars, attend regular jazz nights where you can even join in for a jam or catch international superstars who come to the city for huge gigs.
+See amazing local talent in cool city centre bars, attend regular jazz nights where you can even join in or catch international superstars who come to the city for huge gigs.
 If you love jazz music, Leeds is your oyster…

 The Domino Club